-I can't eat something unless I know what it is

-- I drank some off milk last year and I haven't drunk milk since. - avoid brushing my teeth because of the way the toothbrush feels.
+- I can't eat something unless I know what it is and what texture it will have. - I only eat soft brown foods. - I won't eat at Nana and Pop's house because they have different biscuits to my house. - I drank some off milk last year and I haven't drunk milk since. - I avoid brushing my teeth because of the way the toothbrush feels.

-- I don't have a good sense of balance and might fall over unexpectedly. - I don't understand why people like swings, I always fall off. - I can spin for a long time without getting dizzy. - I find it difficult to sit up straight and often lean on the table or against my peers on the mat. - I find it hard to stand on one foot.
+I don't understand why people like swings, I always fall off.
+I can spin for a long time without getting dizzy.

+I find it difficult to sit up straight and often lean on the table or against my peers on the mat.

+I find it hard to stand on one foot.

-- Hove going on the swings. - like to rock back and forth when I have to wait for something. - When I am standing up to work, I find I am often swaying. - l love going on rollercoasters and rides. - I like it when my uncle drives us up and down the hills.
+Hove going on the swings.

+like to rock back and forth when I have to wait for something.

+When I am standing up to work, I find I am often swaying.

+l love going on rollercoasters and rides.

+I like it when my uncle drives us up and down the hills.

+I feel sick when we do the balance board

-- I get car sick really easily. - I get motion sickness on boats or planes.
+I get motion sickness on boats or planes.